Coverage Analysis/Itemized Budget

 The Principal investigator (“PI”) has the primary responsibility for ensuring the appropriate billing of clinical items, procedures and services required by a research study.
 The PI must ensure that there is clear and consistent language in the approved protocol, informed consent form (ICF), and the clinical trial agreement(CTA)/budget regarding the responsibility (sponsor or study participant) for research related services and standard of care services (routine costs).
 A research study must have a budget that accurately and appropriately allocates the costs associated with the performance of the research study to the responsible payer (i.e., a sponsor, grant, internal funding source, or study participant).

 In order to ensure costs are allocated to the appropriate entity, the PI or designee must provide an Itemized Study Budget for industry, non-profit, university, federal, or internally sponsored studies, detailing all items, procedures and services required by the research study.
 Once an itemized study budget is received, a coverage analysis must be performed.
-PIs are responsible for ensuring that the Coverage Analysis for their studies are completed
+PIs are responsible for ensuring that the Coverage Analyses for their studies are completed.

 When is a Coverage Analysis/Itemized Study Budget Required?